Eleanor Dickey: Academic career

 From 1995 to 1999, Dickey was an assistant professor of classics at the University of Ottawa in Canada.
 She then moved to Columbia University in New York City, United States: she was an assistant professor from 1999 to 2005, and an associate professor from 2005 to 2007.
 She was a visiting academic at the Institute for Advanced Study in Princeton, New Jersey for the 1998/1999 academic year and at the Center for Hellenic Studies in Washington DC for the 2002/2003 academic year.

 Having returned to England, Dickey was an associate professor of classics at the University of Exeter between 2007 and 2013.
 In 2013, she was appointed Professor of Classics at the University of Reading.
 She was awarded a Marc Fitch Fund Small Research Grant by the British Academy in 2012, and she held a Leverhulme Research Fellowship from 2013 to 2015.

 Personal life

 In 2008, Dickey entered into a civil partnership with Philomen Probert.
+They have since been married.